Typhoon Goni: Philippines

+Highest Tropical Cyclone Wind Signal

+Highest Tropical Cyclone Wind Signal issued by PAGASA for Goni (Rolly) in each province.
+The white line represents the best track.

 The Bicol Regional Disaster Risk Reduction and Management Council (RDRRMC) issued a no-sail policy that was put in place on October 29.
 The Philippine Coast Guard stopped giving travel permits to sea vessels bound for the Polillo Island.
 On October 30 at 8:00 PHT (0:00 UTC), authorities of Quezon placed the province in red alert in preparation for the storm, which requires operation and monitoring teams to be available at all times as the typhoon worsens.
 At the same time, the Camarines Norte Incident Management Team began evacuating 35,000 families, around 159,000 people, from high-risk areas, including coastal villages inside the province's bayside capital, Daet.
 On the same day, the NDRRMC raised a nationwide red alert in preparation for the storm's impact.